Small hive beetle

 Distribution

 SHB was first detected in Richmond, New South Wales, Australia in October 2002.
 It is now present throughout New South Wales, Queensland, Victoria, the Australian Capital Territory, and in some parts of South Australia.
-So far it has not been detected in the Northern Territory or Tasmania, and it has a very restricted distribution in northern Western Australia.
+It is not currently found in the Northern Territory or Tasmania, and it has a very restricted distribution in northern Western Australia.
 SHB is more problematic in areas with warm temperatures and high humidity, particularly on the east coast of Australia from Victoria to northern Queensland.

-SHB is a reportable pest in these jurisdictions where it is currently not present, or where it only has a very restricted distribution.
-If you detect SHB you should contact your local department of agriculture immediately.
+SHB is a reportable pest in these jurisdictions where it is currently not present, or where it only has a very restricted distribution, so if you detect SHB you should contact your local department of agriculture immediately.

 SHB is also present throughout the United States of America, including Hawaii.